How to Stay Strong: 12 Tools

-Just like anything else, learning new skills and acquiring tools you can actually use takes practice.
-We suggest trying one new thing at a time, and when you find one that works for you, schedule it into your day or week until it becomes a habit.
+Just like anything else, learning new skills and acquiring tools takes practice.
+We suggest trying one new thing at a time.
+When you find one that works for you, schedule it into your day or week until it becomes a habit.

 A dozen coping tool ideas to keep you feeling strong and stress-free

 1. Connect.
 Spend time—whether in person, over the phone or via Skype—with someone who makes you laugh or inspires you.
 Furry friends are great for this, too.
 They tend to offer endless, unconditional love.

 2. Get Creative.
 Do art, dance, sing your heart out, journal, write a story or create a blog.
 Or do something else entirely.
 That’s the beauty of being creative; there are endless ways to get your juices flowing.

 4. Breathe.
 If you’re anxious, try exhaling longer than your inhale (count to 4 on the inhale, 8 on the exhale).
 If you’re feeling low, try energizing breath.

 7. Collect personal affirmations that work for you.